 Can you use your own coffee in Nespresso?

-Every convenience comes with a cost, and Nespresso coffee capsules are much more expensive than normal coffee grounds.
+Nespresso machines are convenient, but convenience comes at a cost.
+Nespresso coffee capsules are significantly more expensive than regular coffee grounds.

-So naturally, this question comes to every Nespresso owner’s mind: Can you use your own coffee grounds with Nespresso
+Can you use your own coffee in Nespresso

 Let’s discuss how to use your own coffee grounds in Nespresso and whether it is even feasible to do this.
-Keep reading till the end to find out why I don’t recommend using coffee grounds in Nespresso.
+Keep reading till the end to find out why I don’t recommend it!

 How to use your own coffee in Nespresso

-One thing you need to brew your own coffee grounds with the Nespresso machine is a reusable coffee capsule.
-These capsules are available for both the Vertuo line and the Original line machine.
+You will need reusable coffee capsules to brew your own coffee grounds with a Nespresso machine.
+These capsules are available for both the Vertuo and Original line machines.

 There are two types of capsules you can buy for your Nespresso machine: